Bonehead cried the first time Noel Gallagher played Champagne Supernova

 "So I wrote 'Slowly walking down the hall/ Faster than a cannonball' and people were like, 'Wow, f**k, man'.

-Here's an episode from the series Chigley - Brackett begins his slow walk down the hall at 6.30 minutes in.
+Here's a clip from the series Chigley - Brian Cant sings the song as Brackett begins his slow walk down the hall.

 "There's also the line 'Where were you while we were getting high?' because that's what we always say to each other"